-SnorT Horse is a collection of friends of more 30 years.
+Snorty Horse is a collection of friends of more 30 years.
 Mike Fraser knew Cathy Barton and Dave Para from fiddle contests and jam sessions in the vibrant fiddle tradition in Missouri where Mike had apprenticed with master Ozark fiddler Bob Holt.
-The trio did numerous school assembly shows about Missouri history and folk music and played occasional dates together around the state.
+The trio did numerous school assembly shows for Young Audiences about Missouri cultural history and the Lewis and Clark expedition and played occasional dates together around the state.
 They recorded two albums for the Missouri Department of Conservation, “Voices of the Hills,” and “Fiddles and Forests.”
-Mike led the band Shortleaf, named after an important native pine tree.
+Mike has led the band Shortleaf, named after an important native pine tree for many years.
 Tenley Hansen, trained in musical theater, joined Mike’s band in Kansas City, adding keyboard, guitar, lead singing and composing.
-As SnorT Horse, the separate quartet played dances, festivals and school shows, chomping at the bit to play traditional and contemporary Ozark music.
+As Snorty Horse, the separate quartet played dances, festivals and school shows, chomping at the bit to play traditional and contemporary Ozark music.
 The band name came during a late-night drive after a dance and has managed to stick, facilitating a number of bad jokes, puns and strange graphics.
 The four started camping together at the Walnut Valley Festival, in Winfield, Kan., and Erika Gerety and her late husband, Gary Libman, were part of that close circle of friends from New Mexico and Kansas City known as Picko de Gallo.
-Since Cathy’s passing in 2019 Dave and Erika have found a lovely life together.
+Since Cathy’s passing in 2019 Dave and Erika have found a loving life together and are active in the New Mexico music scene.
 In the new group, Dave has played more banjo in addition to his lively back-up guitar style, and Erika has saddled up with the band offering her solid bass playing and expressive singing voice.
 They all share a love for traditional music and its cultural contexts and history, good singing and the joy of making a big sound for an evening dance.

 Dave is also a member of the Cheap Shots Band.